codyngpriest/alx-higher_level_programming/0x10-python-network_0/README.md

 1. cURL to the end
 This is a Bash script that takes in a URL, sends a GET request to the URL, and displays the body of the response

+2. cURL Method
+This is a Bash script that sends a DELETE request to the URL passed as the first argument and displays the body of the response